September 14, 2024

 Falls are a serious and often overlooked issue affecting seniors.
 According to recent statistics, one in three people over the age of 65 will experience a fall this year.
 These falls can lead to injuries, loss of independence, and a decreased quality of life.
 However, physical therapy offers effective strategies to reduce the risk of falls and help seniors maintain their strength, balance, and independence.

-Falls are not just a normal part of aging.
+The Hidden Risk of Falls Falls are not just a normal part of aging.
 They can result in significant injuries and even death.
 Beyond the physical damage, the fear of falling again can reduce activity levels, creating a cycle of weakness and imbalance that increases the likelihood of more falls.
 Addressing this issue proactively can make a significant difference in the lives of older adults.

-Physical therapists (PTs) are trained to address the various factors contributing to falls.
+How Physical Therapy Can Help Physical therapists (PTs) are trained to address the various factors contributing to falls.
 Here are five key ways PT can help:

 1. Personalized Exercise Plans